Bajena/ams_lazy_relationships/README.md

 You can use it like this: `AmsLazyRelationships::Loaders::Direct.new(:poro_model) { |object| PoroModel.new(object)`.

 The abovementioned loaders are mostly useful when using ActiveRecord, but there should be no problem building a new loader for different frameworks.
-If you're missing a loader you can create an issue or create your own loader taking the existing ones as an example.
+If you're missing a loader you can create an issue or [create your own loader](#custom-lazy-loader-class).

 ### More examples
 Here are a few use cases for the lazy relationships.
 Hopefully they'll let you understand a bit more how the gem works.